 If you miss a spare and have an open frame, then you must throw a Double (two strikes in a row) to make up for that open frame.

-To bowl a 200 game, you need to get all your marks plus a double, and to get a 210 you need all your MARKS (strikes and spares) plus a triple (three strikes in a row).
-If you can’t get a triple but you get two doubles in your game, that will be equal to a triple.
+To bowl a 200 game, you need to get all your marks plus at least one double, and to get a 210 you need all your MARKS (strikes and spares) plus a triple (three strikes in a row).
+If you can’t get a triple but you get two doubles in your game, that is equal to a triple.
 To get a score of 220 you need to get all your marks plus a four bagger (four strikes in a row), and so on.

 If you get all your marks and have no open frames, it is considered a “CLEAN” GAME.